eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-06_issue-sf2-05-ned-s-remarks-and-an-asian-meetup-next-year-special-frontline-coverage-of-steemfest-2-lisbon-by-steemit-weekly-for.md

 - - -

-This page is synchronized from the post: [📣    [Issue SF2-05: Ned's Remarks and An Asian MeetUp Next Year?] 📣   Special Frontline Coverage of SteemFest 2 Lisbon by Steemit Weekly for CNers!!! 📣 SteemFest里斯本大會現場特別報導！ 📣](https://steemit.com/@deanliu/issue-sf2-05-ned-s-remarks-and-an-asian-meetup-next-year-special-frontline-coverage-of-steemfest-2-lisbon-by-steemit-weekly-for)
+This page is synchronized from the post: ['📣    [Issue SF2-05: Ned''s Remarks and An Asian MeetUp Next Year?] 📣   Special Frontline Coverage of SteemFest 2 Lisbon by Steemit Weekly for CNers!!! 📣 SteemFest里斯本大會現場特別報導！ 📣'](https://steemit.com/@deanliu/issue-sf2-05-ned-s-remarks-and-an-asian-meetup-next-year-special-frontline-coverage-of-steemfest-2-lisbon-by-steemit-weekly-for)